 Even when scientific consensus speaks clearly against users' preferences, systems can be redesigned to make the evidence conveniently ambiguous.
-If the leading theories say, for example, that recurrence and self-representation are necessary for consciousness, designers who seek consciousness attribution can add enough recurrence and self-representation to make consciousness attribution not wholly implausible.
+If the leading theories say, for example, that recurrence and self-representation are important for consciousness, designers who seek consciousness attribution can add enough recurrence and self-representation to make consciousness attribution not wholly implausible.
 Conversely, designers seeking to deny consciousness can ensure their systems differ enough from conscious systems in material and function to count as nonconscious on some reasonable theories - which then become their favorite theories.

 The result: People will think we have solved the problem of AI consciousness, even if they have not.
 If social motivations continue to point in sufficiently conflicting directions, theoretical disagreement might continue, and that disagreement could either fuel feelings of uncertainty or angry charges of bias and error.
 But another possibility is that disagreement mostly evaporates.
 A stable social solution and consensus might emerge.
-Maybe we will decide that AI of such-and-such a type are their conscious friends.
+Maybe we will decide that AI of such-and-such a type are our conscious friends.
 Maybe we will decide that all AI systems are mere nonconscious tools.
-Maybe - probably? - the resolution, if there is one, will be more complex: consciousness is not an on-or-off matter, AI is a radically different type of conscious entity with a radically different type of lifeworld that we should cope with in such-and-such a manner, the very concepts of "consciousness" and "person" might undergo radical change.
-Science might catch up in time, so that the consensus is justified.
-But equally likely, in my estimation, maybe more likely, the scientific justifications will remain tenuous.
-The pressures to reach a social solution might prove strong enough to force a resolution even in the face of justified scientific uncertainty.
+Maybe - probably? - the resolution, if there is one, will be more complex: Consciousness might be seen as not an on-or-off or simple scalar matter.
+AI might be seen as a radically different type of conscious entity with a radically different type of lifeworld that we should cope with in such-and-such a manner.
+The very concepts of "consciousness" and "person" might undergo radical change.
+Science might catch up in time, so that whatever consensus we reach is justified.
+But equally likely, maybe more likely, the scientific justifications will remain tenuous even in the face of pressure toward social consensus.
+Those social pressures might prove strong enough to force a resolution even in the face of justified scientific uncertainty.
 The resolution will then be more socially motivated rather than scientifically warranted.

 We are leapfrogging in the dark.
-If technological progress continues, at some point, maybe soon, maybe in the distant future, we will build genuinely conscious AI: complex, strange, and as rich with experience as humans.
+If technological progress continues, at some point, maybe soon, we will build genuinely conscious AI: complex, strange, and as rich with experience as humans.
 We won't know whether and when this has happened.
 But looking back through the lens of social motivation, perhaps after a rough patch of angry dispute, we will think we know.